nervetattoo/jquery-autosave/readme.md

 When triggered, this event will attempt to save form field data for a specific form.
 You can trigger this event using jQuery's [.triggerHandler](http://api.jquery.com/triggerHandler/) function on any form autosave is bound to.

+---

+#### events.saved

+This event is triggered on each form whenever autosave finishes saving form data.
+It can be bound to using jQuery's [.bind()](http://api.jquery.com/bind/) function if you need to be notified after saving is completed.

 ## Examples

 Here are just a few ways you can use this plugin.